iifl-logo

 The Board and the Nomination and Remuneration Committee reviewed the performance of individual directors on the basis of criteria such as the contribution of the individual director to the board and committee meetings like preparedness, on the issues to be discussed, meaningful and constructive contribution and inputs in meetings, etc.

-In a separate meeting of Independent Directors held on January 20, 2024, the performance evaluation of the Board as whole, Chairperson of the Company and the Non-Independent Directors was evaluated and they assessed the quality, quantity and timeliness of flow of information between the Companys Management and the Board.
-The performance evaluation of the Chairperson of the Company was carried out by the Independent Directors, taking into account the views of the Executive Directors and Non-Executive Directors.
+Further, in a separate meeting of Independent Directors held on January 22, 2025, the performance evaluation of the Board as whole, Chairperson of the Company and the Non-Independent Directors was evaluated and they assessed the quality, quantity and timeliness of flow of information between the Companys Management and the Board.
+The performance evaluation of the Chairperson of the Company was carried out by the Independent Directors, taking into account the views of the other Executive and Non-Executive Directors.

 The Independent Directors expressed their satisfaction with the evaluation process and flow of information between the Companys management and the Board.